henryhcliu/udmc_carla/README.md

 ## General Information
 - This project contains the necessary code for our presented UDMC.
-We tested it on varieties of scenarios, such as multi-lane adaptive cruise control, roundabout driving, intersection crossing, and so on.
+We tested it on varieties of scenarios, such as multi-lane adaptive cruise control (ACC), roundabout driving, intersection crossing, T-junction crossing with pedestrians, and so on.
 - The purpose of this project is to build a versatile and light-weighted autonomous driving framework from V2X perception to motion control, settling the problems of the hierarchical rule-based and optimization-based framework (complex pipeline design, low computational efficiency), and the problems of the end-to-end framework (not interpretable, time-consuming training process, low safety guarantee).
-And this driving framework settles the traffic rule compliance problem using the artificial potential field, rather than if-else commands in most current literature.
-- This project improves the adaptability and computational efficiency of autonomous driving to various urban driving conditions under the guarantee of safety with traffic rule compliance.
+- This driving framework settles the traffic rule compliance problem using the artificial potential field, rather than if-else commands in most current literature.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->